-WHAT IS A DRAW SCHEDULE, AND WHY IS IT IMPORTANT?
+WHAT IS A CONSTRUCTION DRAW SCHEDULE, AND WHY IS IT IMPORTANT?

 In many custom projects the draw schedule governs when your builder will receive a certain sum of money, generally called a “draw”, at various stages during the project.
 The draw schedule is important because an accurate description of these milestones may promote your goal of making sure that the amount of money the builder has received is not significantly ahead of the progress of the work.
 For instance, if the builder has been paid 80% of the contract amount, but only 50% of the work has been completed, you may run into difficulties in having the builder complete your home in a timely and workmanlike manner.